Cora de Leon

 Areas of Expertise: Depressive disorders; child bereavement; tobacco policy

-Cora de Leon is a Clinical Assistant Professor at NYU Silver, and is Coordinator of the School’s Westchester Campus.
+Cora de Leon is a Clinical Assistant Professor and Director of Undergraduate Program at NYU Silver.
 Professor de Leon has more than two decades of clinical and research experience, and her work has focused primarily on depressive disorders and child bereavement.
 She is interested in how research informs policy, particularly in the area of tobacco use.
 Professor de Leon has been a member of multiple research teams, examining such topics as rates of affective disorders in primary care facilities for men, effectiveness of short term treatments for depression, and testing a cognitive behavioral intervention among active drug users.

 She received her MSW from NYU Silver, her MPH from Columbia University’s Mailman School of Public Health, and a BA from NYU’s College of Arts and Sciences.

 Implementing the federal smoke-free public housing policy in New York City: Understanding challenges and opportunities for improving policy impact

 Jiang, N., Gill, E., Thorpe, L. E., Rogers, E. S., de Leon, C., Anastasiou, E., Kaplan, S. A. & Shelley, D., Dec 1 2021, In : International journal of environmental research and public health.
 18, 23, 12565.